Kasthuri Raja

 Kasthuri Raja is an Indian filmmaker, lyricist and actor.
 He is the father of filmmakers/actors Selvaraghavan and Dhanush.
-Most of the films he directed were either village based or infatuation of youngsters.
-He also worked with director Visu on more than 16 films.
+Most of the films he directed were village based.
 Prior to entering the film industry, he ran away from home to Chennai and worked in a mill.
 In 2015, he joined the BJP.

 Personal life

-Kasthuri Raja was born as Krishnamoorthy in Theni on 8 August 1951.
+Kasthuri Raja is born as Krishnamoorthy Naidu in Theni on 8 August 1951.
 His parents were Ramasamy Naidu and Rengamma.
 He is married to Vijayalakshmi.
 The couple have Four children: two sons Dhanush and Selvaraghavan, who are both actors and filmmakers.